danieldiamond/gitlab-analytics/README.md

 1. Redeploy and look at a link that shows salesforce metadata. (can we make redeploy something that happens after setting environmental variables)
 1. Use metadata to populate transform.yml and commit to master
 1. Redeploy happens automatically and you see a insightsquared like graph.
-  1. ETL runs and outputs into PG.
+  1. ELT runs and outputs into PG.
   1. Superset is then with PG as data source, with a set of dashboards loaded from a file in the repo.
   1. URL is set to be location of Superset